kjaylee/solforest.card/Level1/Chronospace Magic/README.md

 ---

-These Time & Space Magic cards each offer unique abilities, adding another layer of depth to the game's magical ecosystem.
+Each of these Chronospace Magic cards brings unique abilities to the table, adding another layer of complexity and strategy to the magical ecosystem.